“Obstructionism” is the act of deliberately stalling, delaying, or preventing legislation from being passed.

 Obstructionist politicians are typically either a a party with control of one branch or house of a legislature, or part of a minority party with enough of a plurality to prevent legislation (like through a filibuster)

-Obstructionism is often a useful tool for an opposition party.
+Obstructionism is often a useful tool for an opposition party that otherwise doesn’t have much political power.